'Please don't kill me' — Cops used force on 'paranoid' NJ man who died at hospital

 A man who died in the hospital two days after he walked into the city's police headquarters and recorded live video in which he claims police would kill him, was physically and forcefully restrained by cops when they put him into an ambulance Saturday morning.

-By the time Jameek Lowery arrived at the hospital five to 12 minutes later, he was unresponsive, Passaic County prosecutors said Tuesday, a day after Lowery died at St. Joseph's Regional Medical Center.
+By the time Jameek Lowery, 27, arrived at the hospital five to 12 minutes later, he was unresponsive, Passaic County prosecutors said Tuesday, a day after Lowery died at St. Joseph's Regional Medical Center.

 Lowery's death has raised questions and attracted attention because of the two seemingly prophetic Facebook videos in which he believes his life is in imminent danger.